dy/templize/README.md

 Each processor callback is called in sequence.

-Any processor can be used with other template parts libraries as:
+Any _tmpl-parts_ processor can also be used with other template parts libraries as:

 ```js
 import { TemplateInstance } from '@github/template-parts'